Is our manufacturing IT “up to tech”? – CEO Dorian Smellie

 - Confidence re-inspired in the whole process

-TotalControlPro caters for all levels of productivity, from the new ACTIVATE package; with no setup fees and £199 a month right through to our tailored ENERGISE and ENTERPRISE packages.
+TotalControlPro caters for all levels of productivity.
 To explain, we track people, product and process.
 In conclusion, this has already been proven to allow an extra 30 minutes of productivity, per employee, per day.
 What could your business do with that kind of extra capacity?